-Band controls (top): Each band has an In/Out Switch, a "Solo" button, a threshold slider (with
+Band controls (top): Each band has an In/Out Switch, a "Solo" button, a threshold slider (with corresponding band input meter).

 Band controls (graph): Inside the graph, you can grab a band edge to change the depth of each band, and the crossover frequencies between each band.